pennlabs/penn-clubs/frontend/markdown/sacfair.md

 ![Edit SAC Fair Event](3.png)

-Edit the club details: you **MUST provide a Zoom link** (preferably from your school Zoom account, see details below for best practices for setting up your scheduled Zoom meeting) where prospective students can navigate to for your info session.
+Edit the club details: you **MUST provide a Zoom link** (preferably from your school Zoom account, see details below for best practices for setting up your scheduled Zoom meeting) where prospective students can navigate to for your info session. <b>Please do not use a URL shortener service on your Zoom link</b>, as we will not be able to recognize it as a Zoom link and enable additional features.
 Here, you can also:
 - Add a description
 - Add a cover photo (16:9 dimensions, preferably 1920 x 1080)